flyyee/homely/README.md

 ### Note:  All launch options indicate a non-default setting.
 If a launch option is not set, the launcher will run using the default value or the opposite of the option.

--na: disables all sound notifications
+-na: disables all sound notifications.
+Sound notifications are emitted when the server has started and shut down.

 -nc: disables checking loop.
 Launcher exits when the server has started, so the server's copy of the data will not be updated until the launcher is restarted without this option.